ritpagans/ritpagans.com/index.md

 Student group meetings are on Mondays from 6 to 7, also in the Skalny room.
 We'll hang out, and learn about the week's topic.

-- Mar 02 - yeet yeet
+- Mar 02 - Coloring and Intro to Heathenry
-- Mar 16 -
+- Mar 16 - Runes!
-- Mar 23 - TBA
+- Mar 23 - Meditation; guided and walking
-- Mar 30 - TBA
+- Mar 30 - Special event! (ride signup todo)
-- Apr 13 - TBA
+- Apr 13 - Knots and knotwork and drawing knots and tying knots
-- Apr 20 - TBA
+- Apr 20 - Tarot - our most requested topic

-Current ideas that could fill those TBA slots:

-- Crystals
-- Knots
-- Tarot cards
+- May 04 - Hanging out, coloring?
+De-stress from finals